thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/listreceivedbyaddress.md

 - n: "→ →<br>`account`"
   t: "string"
   p: "Required<br>(exactly 1)"
-  d: "*Deprecated: will be removed in a later version of Bitcoin Core*<br><br>The account the address belongs to.
+  d: "*Deprecated: will be removed in a later version of Dash Core*<br><br>The account the address belongs to.
 May be the default account, an empty string (\"\")"

 - n: "→ →<br>`amount`"
-  t: "number (bitcoins)"
+  t: "number (dash)"
   p: "Required<br>(exactly 1)"
-  d: "The total amount the address has received in bitcoins"
+  d: "The total amount the address has received in dash"

 - n: "→ →<br>`confirmations`"
   t: "number (int)"